gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-05-27-learn-new-things-but-enjoy-the-process.markdown

 ## Learn about best practices and refactor old projects
 Learn about best practices and the most efficient ways to program.
 Then revisit the projects that you created once in a while and look at your code.
 Try to make your code better, and you will learn a lot on the process.
 If you have a friend that knows about that language, framework or library that you're are using, ask him to join the project so you can learn more and faster.

 I hope you enjoy those tips.
-Learn something new can be dauting, but it shouldn't be.
+Learning something new can be dauting, but it shouldn't be.